 Porcelain hardneck variety.
 Cultivated in Ontario, Canada by John Yovanov, and brought to the U.S. by Idaho garlic grower Rick Bangert.
 It has a complex and subtle flavor, not as spicy as other Porcelains when eaten raw.
 Very productive in cold winter climates.
 A popular variety favored by garlic growers throughout the Pacific Northwest and New England.
 It has classic teardrop shaped bulbs that are characteristic of the Porcelain horticulture group.
 4 to 6 cloves per bulb.
 40 to 45 cloves per pound.
 Late harvest.
 Stores 5 to 6 months.
 Zones 1 to 7.
 Produces scapes.
 Hot.
-Please note: All garlic ordered now will be shipped starting in mid September.
+Please note: All garlic ordered now will be shipped starting in the 4th week of September.
 Thanks!

 8 oz: $13.50.